-In RVI components, wear between control rods and guide tubes results from the axial sliding which occurs during insertions and withdrawals, and from the transverse motions caused by flow induced vibration.
-This can be improved either by the use of wear resistant deposit or by design modification, or both.
+In RVI components, wear between control rods and guide tubes results from the transverse motions caused by flow induced vibration, and/or from the axial sliding which occurs during insertions and withdrawals.
+This can be improved either by the use of a wear resistant deposit or by design modification, or both.